Probation, Dismissal and Amnesty

 Students also may be dismissed from a graduate degree program if, in the opinion of the graduate faculty offering the program, they are unable to carry on advanced work or make satisfactory progress toward their degree.
 Students dismissed for this reason may be transferred to a nondegree category.

 Following academic dismissal, students who wish to be considered for readmission to Graduate School must first complete a minimum of 9 credit hours of 500 level or above, letter-graded coursework, selected with appropriate advisement.
-These 9 credit hours cannot include a repeat of courses for which graduate credit was previously earned.
+These 9 credit hours cannot include a repeat of courses for which graduate credit was previously earned, and cannot be applied toward a graduate degree should the student be readmitted.
 Such coursework must be completed with a grade point average of 3.000 on a 4.000 scale or higher for the readmission application to be considered.
 Meeting this standard, along with both Graduate School and program-specific requirements, will permit consideration of readmission to a graduate program, but is not a guarantee of readmission.
 Previously dismissed students who are recommended for readmission under this policy will re-enter on probation.
 Please be aware that coursework completed as an undergraduate student cannot be used toward a graduate degree.

 GPA Amnesty (Academic Forgiveness)